TheKK/CatShell/README.md

 ## Goal that not reach

 - Learn how to use hashtable to boost search speed
-- Linux env var problem
+- GNU/Linux env var problem

 ## License